 The agency that monitors and protects the borders of the United States and enforces customs laws and regulations, the CBP also falls under the auspices of the Department of Homeland Security.

 U.S. DOS Bureau of Consular Affairs

 Consulates and U.S. embassies fall under the U.S. Department of State (DOS), which disseminates visa information, passport information, health information, travel warnings in times of conflict and natural disasters, and links to several related sites.

 U.S. Department of State

-The Department of State is the lead U.S. foreign affairs agency.
-It advances US objectives and interests in shaping a freer, more secure, and more prosperous world through formulating, representing, and implementing the President's foreign policies.
+The DOS is the lead U.S. foreign affairs agency.
+It advances U.S. objectives and interests in shaping a freer, more secure, and more prosperous world through formulating, representing, and implementing the foreign policies of the U.S. President.

 U.S. Department of Labor